AusDTO/dta-website/pages/what-we-do/policies-and-programs/digital-investment-management-office.md

 layout: basic
 permalink: /what-we-do/policies-and-programs/digital-investment-management-office/
 localnav: what-we-do
+searchexcerpt: "The Digital Investment Management Office has been set up within the DTA to provide oversight of all significant ICT and digital investment projects across government."
 ---

 The Digital Investment Management Office has been set up within the DTA to